-Frank Amini is an associate in Winstead's Intellectual Property Practice Group with substantial experience in patent prosecution, intellectual property licensing, and related intellectual property transactions.
+Frank Amini is an attorney in Winstead's Intellectual Property Practice Group with substantial experience in patent prosecution, intellectual property licensing, intellectual property transactions, and intellectual property litigation.

-Frank has written and prosecuted numerous patent applications in various technological areas, including materials science, nanotechnology, biotechnology, the life sciences, and the chemical arts.
+As a registered patent attorney, Frank has written and successfully prosecuted numerous patent applications in various technological areas, including materials science, nanotechnology, biotechnology, the life sciences, and the chemical arts.
 Frank's patent prosecution experience has spanned the following areas:

-- Use of small molecules for chemical detection, imaging, enzyme inhibition, and disease treatment;
+- Development and use of small molecules for chemical detection, imaging, enzyme inhibition, and disease treatment;

-- Use of pharmaceutical compositions for drug delivery;
+- Development and use of pharmaceutical compositions and nanoparticles for drug delivery and disease treatment;

-- Fabrication of inorganic or ceramic compositions (e.g., cement, adhesive materials, conductive materials, electrolytes, etc.) for various purposes.
+- Fabrication of inorganic and ceramic compositions (e.g., cement, adhesive materials, conductive materials, electrolytes, etc.).

-In addition, Frank has drafted and negotiated numerous intellectual property licensing agreements for various technologies, including medical diagnostics and fluid purification processes.
+Frank has drafted and negotiated numerous intellectual property license agreements in connection with the acquisition of commercialization rights for numerous technologies, including medical diagnostics, medical devices, fluid purification processes, software, and databases.

-Frank also has experience in the following areas of intellectual property law:
+Additionally, Frank has substantial experience in the following intellectual property-related transactions:

 - Preparation of freedom to operate opinions;

-- Evaluation of the intellectual property portfolios of various companies and institutions in connection with mergers, acquisitions, and capital investments;
+- Evaluation of the intellectual property portfolios of various companies and institutions in connection with mergers, acquisitions, lending, and capital investments; and

-- Devising intellectual property protection strategies that include the utilization of patents, trademarks, copyrights, and trade secrets.
+- Devising intellectual property protection strategies that include the utilization of patents, trademarks, copyrights, trade secrets, and contractual agreements.

 Prior to joining Winstead, Frank was a technical specialist at a Chicago law firm, where he assisted attorneys with the evaluation and management of various patent litigation cases in different technological areas, including pharmaceuticals, bio-therapeutics, medical devices, and mechanical devices.
 Frank also began his legal studies in Chicago.
 Prior to that, Frank worked on the development of a novel protein labeling method as a graduate student at the University of Texas Southwestern Medical Center in Dallas.